-- Hold hands – When you walk places together, ask your child if ou wants to hold hands.
+- Hold hands – When you walk places together, ask your child if they want to hold hands.
 When you hold hands, it helps remind you to move as slowly as your child is, and it keeps you together and connected.
-As your child gets older and you carry ou less, holding hands is a great way to keep in touch.
+As your child gets older and you carry them less, holding hands is a great way to keep in touch.

 How else do you have fun with your two year old?